mightymaxworks/pickleplus/ALGORITHMIC_DISCUSSION_COACH_WEIGHTED_ASSESSMENTS.md

 ## Discussion Points

-### Q: How do we prevent L5 coaches from completely dominating assessments?
+### Q: How do we prevent L4/L5 coaches from completely dominating assessments?

 **A:** The algorithm includes several safeguards:
-1. **Maximum Weight Cap:** Even L5 coaches are limited to 2.5x base weight
+1. **Confidence Factor Limits:** Even L5 coaches don't have 100% confidence in all categories
 2. **Multi-Coach Averaging:** Multiple assessments dilute any single coach's influence
-3. **Category-Specific Limits:** No coach has 100% confidence in all categories
+3. **Category-Specific Expertise:** Physical skills have smaller expertise gaps across levels
 4. **Consensus Requirements:** Outlier assessments are flagged for review
+5. **Time Decay:** All assessments lose weight over time, requiring fresh input

 ### Q: What happens when coaches disagree significantly?